 The original design of the Bishop's garden represented a private garden "out back" and accessible from the Bishop's house.
 It evolved to become a more public garden with a larger entrance through the Norman Court.
 The Bishop's garden was completed for the General Convention of the Episcopal Church, held in Washington in October 1928.
-Between the years 1925-1928, gifts from forty-four garden clubs from all over the country made the Bishop’s Garden possible.
+Between the years 1925-1928, gifts from forty-four garden clubs from all over the country, along with many individual donations, helped to make the Bishop’s Garden possible.

 In 2013 a re-dedication of the Bishop’s Garden took place to celebrate the completion of three years of redesign, restoration, and replanting – all in keeping with the Garden’s original design.
 The Garden continues to evolve as plantings are replaced to accommodate a changing climate.